ollulceland/Top-Trump/README.md

 After completion of the required tasks, we have also used the Star Wars API for extension.
 - - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- -
 ### The basic flow of the game is:
-1. Player A are given a random card with different stats
+1. One player is given a random card with different stats
 2. Select one of the card's stats
 3. Another random card is selected for your opponent (the computer)
 4. The stats of the two cards are compared